How to Get More Grocery Savings (And Other Food Shopping Tips)

 4. Sign up for Loyalty and Cashback Programs

 Find out if your local grocery stores offer a loyalty program.
-Many grocery stores not only give you the ability to earn points on your purchase that can be redeemed towards future purchases, they also offer additional coupons and discounts.
+Many grocery stores not only give you the ability to earn points on your purchase that can be redeemed towards future purchases, but they also offer additional coupons and discounts.

 Even if your grocery store doesn't have their own loyalty programs, look for a credit card that offers points on gas and grocery purchases.